Dynesshely/Competition/README.md

 ~~Although it's tough to continue~~

 ## 🍛 Construct
-1. - competitions: from major events
+- documents: docs for problems, the construct is same as source, one p one doc
-2. - districts: from regional games
+- experience: some experience
-3. - documents: some documents
+- other: other
-4. - experience: some experience
+- source: source codes, the construct is same as documents
-5. - oj: from oj websites
+- template: templates
-6. - other: other
+- tricks: some tricks